Online Bridging Courses

 Assessment

-At the end of the online course you will receive a Statement of Attainment which will indicate whether you are competent or not competent.
-You must then list this qualification during your application to university.
+At the end of the online course, you will receive a Statement of Attainment, which will indicate whether you are competent or not competent.
+You must then list this qualification in your application to university.

-You will also be provided with a final result on the 1 – 7 UQ Grading Scale.
+You will also be provided with a Record of Results, showing your final result on the 1 – 7 UQ Grading Scale.

 Access